 The C/C++ analogy would be the difference between merely assigning a function pointer versus actually invoking the function referenced by a function pointer (by appending "()" after the pointer) and assigning the result of the function call.
 This begs the question: If C/C++ does it just using function-call notation and the same assignment symbol, why does BSV need two separate assignment symbols for this?
 The answer is that C/C++ does not make any attempt to distinguish between functions that have side-effects and functions that don't (that are "pure").
-This may be fine in C/C++'s context of sequential von Neumann computing, but it is the root of much evil in parallel computing.
+This may be fine in C/C++'s context of sequential von Neumann computing, but it is the root of much evil in parallel computing, and in hardware design we have nothing if not an extreme case of parallel computing.
 BSV's type system and notation is carefully designed to clearly identify and contain side-effects into well-defined contexts, and is the source of its robustness as we scale to larger and larger hardware designs.